ziginfo/Liveprofessor-Chataigne-Module/README.md

-## Audioström' Liveprofessor control with chataigne by OSC
+## Audioström's Liveprofessor control with chataigne by OSC
 Default ports are set to  8000 (OUT) and 8001 (IN).
 But can be changed in the preferences of Live Professor!

 I just started to write this module-script.
 So it is still totally "Work-in-Progress"...